ElijaRock/git-guide/README.md

 	IdentitiesOnly yes
 ```

 The lines preceeded with a `#` are comments to help you remember the purpose of this file and not required.
-Basically this tells Github to use our `<filename>` and `<filename>.pub` keypair when connecting to github.com.
+Basically this tells Git to use our `<filename>` and `<filename>.pub` keypair when connecting to github.com.
 Just make sure to replace all instances of "github.com" with "github-\<Github Account Username\>" when using a url with the former in it.

 For example, instead of "git@**github.com**:ElijaRock/git-guide.git", I would change the url to "git@**github-ElijaRock**:ElijaRock/git-guide.git".
 You will need to do this for your username that you setup in the config file in the future.
 Don't worry about the semantics yet as they will be explained in the next parts of this guide.